-The noise a window A/C unit makes does vary between manufactures but there is somethings you can do to help get rid of unwanted noise.
+The noise a window A/C unit makes does vary between manufacturers, but there are some things you can do to help get rid of unwanted noise.

-Here are some of the things I have found over the years to help quiet a unit.
-If you have any tips let us know in the comments below.
+Below are some of the things I have found to help quiet a unit.
+If you have any tips, let us know in the comments below.

 Tips to Help Quiet Down a Window Air Conditioning Unit